 We have developed a portfolio of intellectual property assets around AV-101 that involves both patents and trade secrets.
-We obtained a multi-patent license to certain pharmaceutical formulations of AV-101 and related compounds when we acquired the original licensee, Artemis Neuroscience, Inc. A composition and therapeutic method patent relevant to AV-101 was originally issued to Merrell Pharmaceuticals and expired in 2011.
+We obtained a multi-patent license from the University of Maryland to certain pharmaceutical formulations of AV-101 and related compounds when we acquired the original licensee, Artemis Neuroscience, Inc. The license included a composition and therapeutic method patent relevant to AV-101, which was originally issued to Merrell Pharmaceuticals and expired in 2011.
 In early 2013, we filed a provisional application based on discoveries related to specific dosages and dosage ranges of AV-101, as well as to methods of treating depression and hyperalgesia pain.
-This case is now pending as a PCT application, and, for example, includes the following claim:
+This corresponding PCT application (WO2014/116739) has recently been filed as a national phase application in the US and other countries.
+This PCT patent application also presents method-of-use claims associated with such dosages.
+And it includes other claims based on discoveries related to novel clinical activities that are not limited by dose range.
+In the course of our research and development prior to our Phase 1 clinical studies, our CROs developed two novel methods of synthesizing AV-101, based on extensive research into a range of synthetic routes.
+As a result, in 2013, we filed two additional provisional applications to these commercially useful production methods, both of which are also now pending as PCT patent applications (WO2014/152752 and WO2014/152835).
+One of these two PCT patent applications includes pharmaceutical composition claims to a sulfated derivative of 4-chlorokynurenine.
+A fourth patent application related to additional and expanded clinical uses of AV-101 was recently filed in the U.S. as a provisional application.
+We plan to pursue national phase applications broadly for all four cases in appropriate global markets.